mickeytheq/ZoopDocs/docs/shared/instructions/Instructions.md

 | TextRegex | A regular expression that if it matches on a card, that card will be available for deckbuilding.
 Multiple instances of this parameter can be specified and will be treat as an 'or' list |
 | Exclude | Must be "true" or "false".
 If true then the rules defined by this option are an exclusion |

-Some example of official investigators below
+Some example of official investigators/cards below

 **Roland Banks**